velipso/polybooljs/README.md

 3. Handles segments that are coincident (overlap perfectly, share vertices, one inside the other, etc)
 4. Uses formulas that take floating point irregularities into account (via configurable epsilon)
-5. Proides an API for constructing efficient sequences of operations
+5. Provides an API for constructing efficient sequences of operations

 # Demo